Hell Bent (Doctor Who): Reception

 The episode was watched by 4.47 million viewers overnight in the UK, a 20.0% audience share.
 It received an Appreciation Index score of 82.
 The final figures were 6.17 million viewers with a 25.7% audience share.

 Critical reception

 "Hell Bent" received positive reviews from critics.
 The episode received a score of 86% on Rotten Tomatoes, with an average score of 8.05/10.
 The site's consensus reads "'Hell Bent' swerves from the expected storyline for the finale, and instead delivers a heartfelt resolution for The Doctor and his companion".

 In his review for Digital Spy, Morgan Jeffery said the episode was "at points thrilling and affecting" but "it's the shaky climax that people will remember, and unfortunately that could end up overshadowing the episode's (many and various) good points."
 Den of Geek's Simon Brew thought the episode was "a coherent, nerdy, often brilliant, sometimes a little frustrating, but always watchable piece of television".
 Amy Burns of the Independent found it to be "an emotional and humorous episode" although she admitted "not understanding about half of what happened."

-Not all reviews were positive, however.
-John Hussey of Cult Fix criticised Clara's return, saying that "Face the Raven was a poetic ending for Clara and it should’ve been left alone, not dragged out with timey-wimey nonsense."
-He further went on to criticise the lack of resolution to the Hybrid Arc of the series, saying "it added very little to the series and resulted in nothing spectacular, other than pure speculation; essentially back where we started."